 5 Tips to Focus on Your Child’s Positive Traits

-This time he was struggling to name three things that are in a refrigerator, three things that are green, and three things you use a key for.
+This time he was trying to name three things that are in a refrigerator, three things that are green, and three things you use a key for.
 I was giving prompts and cues and he gently said, “Mommy, I am having the best and most fun life ever!”
 Did I just hear that right?
 You mean that he’s happy just the way he is?
 I asked him what he meant.
 He proudly said, “I love my therapists and the people who come and help me to learn.
 I am SO happy!”
 My son does not prefer social activities, has only one friend, doesn’t relate to most people he meets, etc. yet he’s having the best life ever!
 Reality check for me!!
 While I may look at and sometimes focus on his weaknesses, he has embraced them and loves the wonderful person he is becoming.
 I felt embarrassed and know I needed to update my thinking about autistic individuals.

 Here’s a helpful list I put together to help focus on the positive traits of your child with special needs.

 2) Make a book with your child about what makes him/her special.
 This should include pictures, words, and drawings each of you makes.
 Make it in your child’s favorite color.
 If possible, make it into an actual book.
 This can be done via many websites (Shutterfly) or at your local office supply store.

 3) Compliment your child daily and in front of someone else.
 It’s amazing how much praise from our parents means to us!